-Breeanna graduated in 2015 with honors from Harvard College with a degree in History and African and African American Studies and language citations in Spanish and Swahili.
+Prior to Yale, Breeanna received her A.B. in History and African and African American Studies from Harvard College.
 She wrote her undergraduate thesis on the legal precarity of enslaved women’s lives during the 19th and 20th century British-led abolition along the Swahili Coast.

 She is passionate about education and also earned her teacher licensure from the Harvard Graduate School of Education in 2015.
 She currently works as a Writing Fellow at the Graduate Writing Lab and a McDougal Teaching Fellow at the Poorvu Center for Teaching and Learning.

 Since arriving at Yale, her research and language studies have been generously funded by the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, the MacMillan Center for International and Area Studies, the Critical Language Scholarship Program, and the Social Science Research Council.